RumeelHussainbnb/CoreDAODocs/docs/Learn/introduction/what-is-core-dao.md

 * **Core DAO:** the DAO that manages on-chain governance.
 * **EVM Execution Layer:** Core DAO adaptes Ethereum Virtual Machine for smart contract execution making it EVM-compatible, similar to [BNB Smart Chain's implementation](https://github.com/bnb-chain/bsc) of Geth.
 * **coreBTC:** the enshrined Core-native bridged BTC.

+## Problems Addressed by Core DAO

+Core DAO addresses several key problems and issues in the blockchain space through its unique approach and technology.
+Here's a summary of the issues that Core DAO attempts to overcome:

+* **Scalability and Security:** Core DAO utilizes a novel consensus mechanism called "Satoshi Plus," which aims to balance the trade-offs between scalability, security, and decentralization.
+This mechanism combines Bitcoin's proof-of-work (PoW) and a delegated proof-of-stake (DPoS) system, seeking to leverage the security provided by Bitcoin's mining power while enhancing scalability through DPoS​.

+* **Blockchain Trilemma:** The blockchain trilemma posits that it is challenging to achieve decentralization, security, and scalability simultaneously.
+Core DAO's solution, the Satoshi Plus consensus, attempts to tackle this trilemma by integrating Bitcoin's computing power for security and the DPoS mechanism for scalability, aiming for a decentralized system that does not compromise on these critical aspects​.

+* **Ecosystem Roles and Participation:** Core DAO has designed a system where various participants play significant roles, including validators, relayers, BTC miners, CORE holders, and verifiers.
+This ecosystem aims to ensure network security, promote decentralization, and encourage community participation in governance and network activities​.

+* **Tokenomics and Incentive Structure:** CORE, the native utility token, is used for staking and paying gas fees.
+With a total supply of 2.1 billion tokens, Core DAO plans to distribute these over 81 years, aligning with its long-term vision.
+The project also includes mechanisms for burning a percentage of block rewards and gas fees to manage token supply dynamically​.

+* **Comparison with Other Blockchains:** Core DAO positions itself as an improvement over existing blockchains like Bitcoin, Ethereum, Solana, Polygon, and BNB Chain.
+By addressing issues such as low transaction throughput, centralization risks, and network stability, Core DAO aims to offer a more scalable, decentralized, and secure alternative​.